chendoy/chat-project-ISE182/README.md

 - cheking 150 characters of message before sending

-- implementation of the logger (log4net or something similar.
-Guy posted in the forum he might be giving instructions to this)
+- implementation of the logger (https://moodle2.bgu.ac.il/moodle/mod/forum/discuss.php?d=253650)

 ***Please write in whatsapp before you start coding something so we will know***